-The Parents do not claim any procedural violation.
-They raise several arguments as to why they believe that the Student has not been offered a FAPE for the 2015-2016 school year: (1) MCPS failed to utilize appropriate decision-making tools in reaching its decision regarding the Student's placement; (2) MCPS has failed to provide a clear description of the one-to-one support service provided in the IEP; (3) the Student's response to the [SCHOOL 3] program demonstrates that the type of intervention MCPS intends to use is not reasonably calculated to provide a benefit; (4) the Parents have participated in the IEP process in good faith; and (5) MCPS failed to offer an IEP and placement calculated to offer educational benefit when it proposed placement at [School 4].
+The Parents do not claim any procedural violation and thus the first prong of Rowley is satisfied.
+They raised several arguments as to why they believe that the Student has not been offered a FAPE for the 2015-2016 school year: (1) MCPS failed to utilize appropriate decision-making tools in reaching its decision regarding the Student's placement; 10 (2) MCPS has failed to provide a clear description of the one-to-one support service provided in the IEP; (3) the Student's response to the [SCHOOL 3] program demonstrates that the type of intervention MCPS intends to use is not reasonably calculated to provide a benefit; (4) the Parents have participated in the IEP process in good faith; 11 and (5) MCPS failed to offer an IEP and placement calculated to offer educational benefit when it proposed placement at [School 4].
 (Parents' Memorandum at 1-8).
-The only issue properly before me is whether the Student was denied a FAPE based on her placement at [School
+The only issue properly before me is whether the Student was denied a FAPE based on her placement at [School 4], the issue that was raised in the Parents' due process complaint.
+12 See 34 C.F.R. § 300.511(d) ("the party requesting the due process hearing may not